MicrosoftDocs/Dynamics-365-Operations.fr-fr/articles/talent/includes/retail-name.md

 > [!NOTE]
-> <span data-ttu-id="73711-101">Cette rubrique s'applique à la fois à Dynamics 365 for Finance and Operations et à Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="73711-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>
+> <span data-ttu-id="42615-101">Cette rubrique s'applique à Dynamics 365 for Finance and Operations et à Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="42615-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>